We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 There are many causes of nipple pain, some as simple as an allergy to laundry detergent or a bra that does not fit right.
-Nipple pain is also a common occurrence in menstruating, pregnant, or breast-feeding women.
+Nipple pain is also common in menstruating, pregnant, or breast-feeding people.